spotDL/spotify-downloader/docs/usage.md

                         Force update metadata for songs that already have metadata.
   --sync-without-deleting
                         Sync without deleting songs that are not in the query.
+  --max-filename-length MAX_FILENAME_LENGTH
+                        Max file name length.
+(This won't override the max file name length enforced by the OS)

 Web options:
   --host HOST           The host to use for the web server.